digitalocean/k8s-adoption-journey/docs/getting-started/installing-required-tools.md

 # Installing Required Tools

-This section will show you how to install the required tools to bootstrap a [DigitalOcean Kubernetes](https://docs.digitalocean.com/products/kubernetes/) cluster (aka **DOKS**).
+This section will show you how to install the required tools needed to complete this tutorial.

 ## Prerequisites